Ahmed-Abd-Elhady/Valorant-account-creator/README.md

 # Valorant-account-creator
 This is automatic method to create valorant account with google chrome 👌

-if you have any problem do this
+if you have any problem🤦‍♀️ do this

 1-you need to install Chrome browser